ligato/docs/docs/tutorials/07_vpp-connection.md

 vpp#
 ```

-The advantage of this approach is that we do not need to wait for every single request at the time when it is sent, but we can send multiple requests at once and "collect" responses later (and also in a different order).
+The advantage of this approach is that we do not need to wait for every single request at the time when it is sent.
+Rather we can send multiple requests at once and "collect" the responses later potentially in a different order.
 Do not forget that the `ReceiveReply` is still a blocking call.

 #### 4. Multi-request VPP call

-The VPP binary API also defines multi-request messages, where a single request expects more replies.
-Such a call is often used for data reading from the VPP.
+The VPP binary API also defines multi-request messages, where a single request generates multiple
+replies.
+Such a call is often used for reading data from VPP.
 Multi-request messages are usually distinguished with suffix `Dump` for request message and `Details` for a reply.
 In the tutorial, we will use a multi-request call to retrieve configured interfaces.

 Prepare a new method and define request of type `SwInterfaceDump`.
-Call request using `SendMultiRequest` and keep retrieved context:
+Call this request using `SendMultiRequest` and retain the retrieved context:
 ```go
 func (p *HelloWorld) multiRequest() {
 	request := &interfaces.SwInterfaceDump{}